 3. Warehouses process large data sets collected over several years.

-4. In practice, this means you can enter data on sales, production, deals, staff, and deliveries for years, and all of it will be stored and analyzed comprehensively by the system, while you get relevant results when you query it correctly.
+4. In practice, this means you can enter data on sales, production, deals, personnel, and deliveries for several years, and all of it will be stored and comprehensively analyzed by the system, while you get relevant results when you run the right query.

 5. Transactional databases are needed for day-to-day operations.